How to use the diagnostics tools

-- What resources might be needed to the support the actions that will emerge
+- What resources might be needed to support the actions that will emerge?

-So to get started you firstly need to look through the diagnostics and design your own project timetable using these steps below (note the minimum time for all steps is usually 6 months)
+So, to get started you first need to look through the diagnostics and design your own project timetable using these steps below (note: the minimum time for all steps is usually 6 months)

 The network leader reviews the timeline for completing the diagnostics and schedules the diagnostics in this order:

 - The Network Leader completes the core questionnaire (you can do this right now).

 - Convene a meeting of a small group of network members and complete the Network Maturity Matrix (we suggest month 1).